-Wikipedia, a faithful friend of mine, doesn’t have a definition of customer centricity!
-If you look the term up, you get directed to customer satisfaction!
-Unbelievable isn’t it?
+Wikipedia, another online friend of mine, doesn’t have a definition of customer centricity!
+If you look up the term, you get redirected to customer satisfaction!
 Try it for yourself and see.

-My other go-to online resource for understanding terms is businessdictionary.com, which defines customer centric as:
+My other go-to source for definitions is businessdictionary.com which defines customer centric as: